 Project Manager Adrian Andrews of Enterprise Solutions USA (a division of Challenge Enterprises) began to form a Tiger Team.
 He recruited Williams Jones from Shipboard Logistics Operations at Mayport to be the team supervisor.
 Two more teammates from Shipboard Logistics and one new hire were added to form this highly specialized four-person team.

-This Tiger Team wears sterilized personal protective equipment (PPE) consisting of HAZMAT suits, boots, gloves and face protection and brings in sterilized equipment to spray workspaces where there has been a known positive case.
+This Tiger Team wears sterilized personal protective equipment (PPE) consisting of HAZMAT suits, boots, gloves, and face protection and brings in sterilized equipment to spray workspaces where there has been a known positive case.
 “This is too serious not to cover the job fully.
 We are the front-line to making people feel safe,” states Supervisor William Jones, reinforcing that this team understands their mission is critical.

 Not only is the environment considered potentially hazardous but working in protective PPE is uncomfortably hot.
-Tiger Team must be consciously aware of how to put on and take off PPE, sanitize equipment and how to exit a workspace to avoid cross-contamination.
-Despite these obstacles, they have a humble pride for what they do.
+Tiger Team must be consciously aware of how to put on and take off PPE, sanitize equipment, and how to exit a workspace to avoid cross-contamination.
+Despite these obstacles, they have a humble pride in what they do.
 When asked what motivates them, Tiger Team Member Mamoudou Ndiaye simply replied, “I like making people feel good.”